Ted Kord: Powers and abilities

-Ted Kord had no superpowers; he possess a genius-level intellect, with an IQ of 192.
-He was proficient in numerous sciences such as chemistry, physics, engineering, aircraft, and solar tech, as well as an understanding of alien tech.
-Despero once claimed that Ted's mind was second only to that of J'onn J'onzz.
-Former Justice League teammate Guy Gardner claims that Ted was smarter than Batman, "although nobody ever noticed".
-Kord was an Olympic-level acrobat and skilled hand-to-hand combatant, having studied in the martial arts of karate and aikido.
-Dick Grayson stated that Ted was very adept physically, to the point where he was almost ambidextrous.
-He is also highly skilled in espionage.
+Ted Kord has no superpowers; he possesses a genius-level intellect, with an IQ of 192.
+He is proficient in numerous sciences such as physics, chemistry, computer science, genetics, mechanical engineering, and aerospace engineering.
+He additionally has a comprehensive understanding of extraterrestrial technology.
+Despero once claimed that Ted's mind was second only to that of the Martian Manhunter.
+Former Justice League teammate Guy Gardner claims that Ted is smarter than Batman, "although nobody ever noticed".
+Kord is an Olympic-level acrobat and skilled hand-to-hand combatant, having studied in the martial arts of karate and aikido.
+Dick Grayson stated that Ted is very adept physically, to the point where he is almost ambidextrous.